dhowe/spectre/README.md

 cd spectre
 ```

-NOTE: all instructions below assume you are within the _spectre_ folder:
+Note: all instructions below assume you are within the _spectre_ folder:

 ```
 yarn run full-install